arstaffieri/quote-me/README.md

 ### Setup
 In your terminal:

-* Clone down this directory: git clone https://github.com/arstaffieri/quote-me.
+* Clone down this directory: `git clone https://github.com/arstaffieri/quote-me`.

-* Cd into this directory: cd quote-me.
+* Cd into this directory: `cd quote-me`.

 * Install dependencies for this repo: `npm install`.

-* Run npm start to start application in your browser.
+* Run `npm start` to start application in your browser.

 ### Learning Goals